conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

 ## Removed Python2 support

-From version 1.49, Conan will not work with Python 2.
+Starting with version 1.49, Conan will no longer work with Python 2.
 This is because [security vulnerabilities of Conan dependencies](https://github.com/advisories/GHSA-ffqj-6fqr-9h24) that haven't been addressed in Python 2, so the only alternative moving forward is to finally remove Python 2 suport.